ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

 router-6cc88df47c-mwzbq             1/1       Running   0          7d
 ```

-## Create the `ibpinfra` namespace for the webhook
+## Create the `ibm-hlfsupport-infra` namespace for the webhook
-{: #deploy-k8-ibpinfra-fw}
+{: #deploy-k8-ibm-hlfsupport-infra-fw}

 Because the platform has updated the internal apiversion from `v1alpha1` in previous versions to `v1beta1`, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API version.
 This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.
-The webhook is deployed to its own namespace, referred to as  `ibpinfra` throughout these instructions.
+The webhook is deployed to its own namespace, referred to as  `ibm-hlfsupport-infra` throughout these instructions.

-After you log in to your cluster, you can create the new `ibpinfra` namespace for the Kubernetes conversion webhook using the kubectl CLI.
+After you log in to your cluster, you can create the new `ibm-hlfsupport-infra` namespace for the Kubernetes conversion webhook using the kubectl CLI.
 The new namespace needs to be created by a cluster administrator.

 Run the following command to create the namespace.
 ```
-kubectl create namespace ibpinfra
+kubectl create namespace ibm-hlfsupport-infra
 ```
 {: codeblock}

 ## Set up the entitlement for a local registry
-{: #deploy-k8-secret-ibpinfra-fw}
+{: #deploy-k8-secret-ibm-hlfsupport-infra-fw}

 After you push the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images to your own Docker registry, you need to store the password to that registry on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Using a Kubernetes secret allows you to securely store the key on your cluster and pass it to the operator and the console deployments.

-Run the following command to create the secret and add it to your `ibpinfra` namespace or project:
+Run the following command to create the secret and add it to your `ibm-hlfsupport-infra` namespace or project:
 ```
 kubectl create secret docker-registry cp-pull-secret --docker-server=<LOCAL_REGISTRY> --docker-username=<USER> --docker-password=<LOCAL_REGISTRY_PASSWORD> --docker-email=<EMAIL> -n <NAMESPACE>
 ```